CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 **After watching (learning outcomes)…**

-You will be able to add a little bit of colour to your model
+You will be able to add materials to your mesh objects, adding colour to your model

 ### 6 QT: Intro To Snapping